Shippers

 This is the right time to:

-Underlying tightening signals are becoming more apparent:
+Underlying tightening signals are becoming more pronounced:

 Track Equipment Signals to Stay Ahead of Service Risk